EpicKitten/PUBGLibrary/README.md

 # PUBGLibrary
-A .NET Core PUBG API and Replay library
+A .NET Standard PUBG API and Replay library

 ## Replay
 The replay class can be created by adding the path to the directory of the replay as a paramter to the class.